dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 Marketing is often a battle for legitimacy.
 The first brand to capture a concept can cast competitor's as illegitimate.

+---

 #### Notable campaign taglines:
 * "You've tasted the German beer that's most popular in America.
 Now taste the German beer that's most popular in Germany."
-(Becks vs Heinekin)
+(Becks vs Heineken)
 * "For the millions who should not take Aspirin" (Tylenol vs Aspirin)
-* "Have it your way" (Burger King vs McDonalds)
+* "Have it your way" (Burger King vs McDonald's)

 ---

 ## 10. The Law of Division

+> "Over time, a category will divide and become two or more categories."

+A category starts off as a single entity.
+Computers, for example.
+But over time, the category breaks up into other segments.
+Mainframes, minicomputers, desktop computers, laptops, iPad, etc.

+Each new category has a reason for existence, and it's No. 1 leading brand.

+"*Synergy*" is the antithesis of the Law of Division.
+Categories are dividing, not combining.

+The way for a category leader to maintain it's dominance is to address each emerging category with a new brand name.
+For example, General Motors grew through acquisition and maintained a decentralized management structure under Alfred Sloan.
+Each brand (eg. Chevrolet) occupied a distinct rung in the market.

 ## 11. The Law of Perspective